cnabio/cnab-spec/103-bundle-runtime.md

 The main entry point of a CNAB bundle MUST be located at `/cnab/app/run`.
 When a compliant driver executes a CNAB bundle, it MUST execute the `/cnab/app/run` tool.
 In addition, images used as invocation images SHOULD also default to running `/cnab/app/run`.
 For example, a `Dockerfile`'s `exec` array MUST point to this entry point.

 > A fixed location for the `run` tool is mandated because not all image formats provide an equivalent method for starting an application.
-A client implementation of CNAB may access the image and directly execute the path `/cnab/app/run`.
+A client implementation of CNAB MAY access the image and directly execute the path `/cnab/app/run`.
 It is also permissible, given tooling constraints, to set the default entry point to a different path.

 The run tool MUST observe standard conventions for executing, exiting, and writing output.
 On POSIX-based systems, these are: